 Rather & Kittrell Investment Strategy

-Woodmont Investment Counsel, LLC
+Woodmont Investment Counsel

 Woodmont Investment Counsel is a fee-only, employee-owned financial advisor firm.
 The team includes a chartered financial analyst (CFA) and a certified financial planner (CFP).

 Depending on whether you’re looking for an equity/balanced account or a fixed-income account, you’ll need a minimum account size of $750,000 or $1 million, respectively.
 The client base is roughly evenly split between clients who are and aren’t high net worth.
 The Nashville-based firm also serves charitable organizations, retirement plans and pooled investment vehicles.

 Woodmont Investment Counsel Background